Customer churn prediction: How AI & Conversation Intelligence reduce churn

 Most customers don't just wake up one day and decide to cancel your product subscription.
 As discussed above there are usually a set of reasons that eventually lead to a customer deciding to ultimately cancel your product subscription.
 And more often than not, there are leading indicators that signal potential customer churn which can be used to improve retention.

-• Get visibility across all customer conversations to make data-driven decisions to improve their satisfaction and product adoption
+• Get a complete view of customer conversations – Use data-driven insights to improve customer satisfaction and product adoption.

-Now, let’s look at how exactly you can leverage Conversation intelligence as a preventive measure to tackle customer churn.
+Now, let’s look at how exactly you can use Conversation intelligence as a preventive measure to avoid churn risks.

 1. Improving prospect qualification criteria